joaomacalos/sfcr/README.md

 #> #   alpha2 <dbl>, theta <dbl>
 ```

-With the steady state values at hand, we can see what happens if we
+With the steady state values at hand, we can use the `sfcr_scenario()`
-increase government expenditures (“G\_d”) from 20 to 30:
+function to see what happens if we increase government expenditures
+(“G\_d”) from 20 to 30:

 ``` r
 shock <- list("G_d" = 30)